 Paper and Stationery

-Metallic Paper: Metallic paper can turn a rustic fall wedding into a truly glamorous affair.
-Try making paper leaves using metallic paper, or use fall-colored metallic papers like this deep wine red in your stationery suite or tablescape.
+Metallic Paper: Metallic cardstock can turn a rustic fall wedding into a truly glamorous affair.
+Try making paper leaves using metallic paper, or use fall-colored metallic papers like this deep red in your stationery suite or tablescape.

 Placecards: Affix leaves – real or DIY – to your placecards and table menus.